 But starting at the Talyllyn railway in Wales in 1951, volunteers and enthusiasts have kept steam locomotives in operation on railways around the world to run museum or tourist trains.
 In these now almost 75 years, they have written an own chapter of railway history.
 Thus, the fire has not yet been extinguished and the shadow of steam falls into the present.

-As a reminiscence to those who have contributed to this chapter of railway history, this gallery brings together my contemporary photographs of steam locomotives and trains around the world to pay tribute to the colleagues who keep them running.
-Where possible I deliberately show the trains in their present rather than in a seemingly historical setting to generate an interference with the past we came from.
-Unfortunately the present doesn’t differ very much in some countries.
-The fact that these trains nevertheless represent an outdated technique is conveyed by the presentation in black and white, which corresponds to our visual habits of historical photography.
+This gallery is a reminiscence to those who contributed to this chapter of railway history and to pay tribute to the colleagues who keep these engines running through their hard work, It brings together my contemporary photographs of steam locomotives and trains around the world.
+They are deliberatly shown in juxtapostion with the contemporary environment rather than in a seemingly historical setting.
+Thus generating an interference with the time we came from.
+Unfortunately, not in all countries the present differs as much as one may wish.
+The fact that these trains nevertheless represent an outdated technique is conveyed by the presentation in black and white.
+As it corresponds to our visual habits of historical photography.